tobymurray/mr_splashy_pants/README.md

 # This is a WIP, you likely won't find it particularly useful

 # Set up
 Follow https://github.com/reddit-archive/reddit/wiki/OAuth2 for set up instructions.
+You can use https://tobymurray.github.io/reddit-auth-generator/ to help generate an auth string.

 # Use
 Set up a script with access to a Reddit account, collect the access token, the client ID, and the client secret.
 Once you have that, get a refresh token.
 Once you have that you can do: